 Cannabis Oil Cures Cancer South Africa

 Our team at Cannabis Therapy have seen first hand the powerful benefits that Cannabis oil can have on a multitude of ailments including cancer.
-Cannabis Oil Cures Cancer South Africa, we treat 100’s of patients all over South African and we are always trying to keep our clients and prospective clients up to date with the latest studies with regards to Cannabis oil usage to cure certain illnesses, in this case.
-We have collected a number of top studies that show how effective cannabis oil use can be successful in beating back cancer.
+Cannabis Oil Cures Cancer in South Africa.
+We treat hundreds of South Africans and we strive to keep our clients, and prospective clients, up to date with the latest studies regarding the use of Cannabis oil to cure certain illnesses.
+We have collected several top studies that show how effective cannabis oil use can be in beating back cancer.

-1. A study published in the British Journal of Cancer, that was recently conducted by the Department of Biochemistry and Molecular Biology at Complutense University in Madrid, came to the conclusion that Tetrahydrocannabinol (THC) and other cannabinoids positively inhibit cancer tumour growth.
+1. A study published in the British Journal of Cancer, recently conducted by the Department of Biochemistry and Molecular Biology at Complutense University in Madrid, concluded that Tetrahydrocannabinol (THC) and other cannabinoids in cannabis positively inhibit cancer tumour growth.
 They were responsible for the first clinical study aimed at assessing cannabinoid antitumoral action.
 Cannabinoid delivery was safe and was achieved with zero psychoactive effects.
 THC was found to decrease tumour cells in two out of the nine patients.

 3. A study published in The Journal of Pharmacology And Experimental Therapeutics already acknowledged the fact that cannabinoids have been shown to possess antitumor properties.
 This study examined the effect of cannabidiol (CBD, non-psychoactive cannabinoid compound) on human glioma cell lines.
 The addition of cannabidiol led to a dramatic drop in the viability of glioma cells.
 Glioma is the word used to describe brain tumour.
 The study concluded that cannabidiol was able to produce a significant antitumor activity.